monadicsystems/okapi/docs/index.md

 with Endpoints, but not a server implemented with Matchpoints.

-On the flip side, a server implemented with Matchpoints will be more concise than a server implemented with Endpoints.
+On the flip side, a server implemented with Matchpoints will be more concise than the same server implemented with Endpoints.

 ## Endpoint